otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 01 - Environments, Paradigms and Principles.md

 pip install django
 ```

-**Why this matters.** Without a virtual environment, every Python project on your machine shares the same set of installed packages, and a version needed by one project can silently break another.
+Without a virtual environment, every Python project on your machine shares the same set of installed packages, and a version needed by one project can silently break another.
 This is the same problem `node_modules` solves for JavaScript, just handled differently: Node isolates packages per-project automatically, whereas Python needs you to create that isolation yourself, on purpose, every time.

 | Key terms           |                                                              |
 | ------------------- | ------------------------------------------------------------ |